MUZAMMILPERVAIZ/Arabic-Handwritten-OCR/README.md

 ![image](https://user-images.githubusercontent.com/47701869/173202092-8918b188-87f6-4c49-b321-06aaae3edfcc.png)

+### Architecture Used in this project:
+The output of the fully connected dense layer, delivering the output of the previous CNN layers, is fed to a batch normalization layer and then to a single Bidirectional-LSTM with 256 LSTM Units in both directions (i.e. 128 LSTM unit in either direction).

+To add a regularization effect to the network, a dropout ratio of 0.35 is chosen.

+Finally, a fully connected layer is added to perform classification according to the character vocabulary in our labels.
+Therefore the output nodes of the fully connected layer is equal to the number of chars in the vocabulary+ white space.

 ## Step 5: Evaluating the model

 A dataset of 5160 images was augmented to obtain a dataset with double the size (10320 images).